shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 To view configuration details for an application, use the LHS navigation menu and click *Configure* to view/edit the application configuration settings as described in an earlier section of this guide.

 Each application can only be associated with two configuration profiles, 'Testnet' and 'Mainnet'.
-Both these configurations are maintained separately and each is associated with a unique **App Address**.
+Both these configurations are maintained separately and each is associated with a unique **{{config.extra.arcana.app_address}}**.

 ![New App config card](/img/an_db_new_app_card.png)